widgetfactory/wf_responsive_widgets/README.md

 ## Installation
 Install using the Joomla Extensions Installer

+## What it does
+This plugin wraps all object, embed, audio, video, and some iframe elements in a div tag that contains a class that adds responsive features via css.
+For example, this code:

+`<video src="my_movie.mp4" type="video/mp4"></video>`

+will become:

+`<div class="wf-video-container"><video src="my_movie.mp4" type="video/mp4"></video></div>`

+Only iframe elements that display Youtube, Vimeo and DailyMotion content are wrapped in the div.
+On iOS (iPad, iPhone, iPod), iframes (not already wrapped in the responsive div) are wrapped in a div to fix a scolling issue on this platform.

-## How To Use
+## How to use it
 Once installed, remember to enable the plugin.
-Once enabled, all iframe, object, embed, video and audio tags will be wrapped in a &lt;div&gt; container when the page loads.
+Once enabled, all iframe, object, embed, video and audio tags will be wrapped in a `<div>` container when the page loads.

-To disable this for a particular element, add a class of "wf-no-container" to the element, eg: &lt;video class="wf-no-container" src="video.mp4"&gt;&lt;/video&gt;
+To disable this for a particular element, add a class of "wf-no-container" to the element, eg: `<video class="wf-no-container" src="video.mp4"></video>`